 A professional poker player is someone who makes their primary living from playing poker.
 They may do this by playing in casinos, online or both.
 A few decades ago, it was a taboo career to tell people you had.
 I remember looking at an apartment for a 6-month tenancy and telling the agent that I was a professional poker player and she was taken aback.
-Since the poker boom and increase in popularity through poker on TV, professional poker has been a realistic and viable way of making a very good living for many people.
+Since the poker boom and increase in popularity through poker on TV, professional poker has been a realistic and viable way of making a very good living for some people.
 Not everyone is going to make millions like Phil Ivey or Daniel Negreanu but there are many happy to turn over much better earnings than a job would afford them.

 How Much Do You Expect To Earn?

 Sometimes a decent player with a year or so of consistent winning thinks he has enough to become a professional poker player.
 You need a lot of data and many months of consistent earnings in order to estimate what you can reasonably expect to earn as a living.
 It’s essential you’ve been monitoring your win rate for some time.
 The other thing is how much have you played to draw the conclusion?
 It’s one thing playing once a week for 10 hours and it’s another playing 50 hours.

 What Are Your Monthly Life/Operating Costs?